 Camp Cecil de la SierraSierra de la Laguna, Mexico

 Camp Cecil de la Sierra is a luxury tented camp located in the Sierra de La Laguna Biosphere Reserve and perfectly situated to take advantage of the hiking opportunities and nature in the area.
-Four spacious tents offer plush beds, lovely linens, rugs, locally handmade furniture, and a covered patio, each with its own compost toilet cabana attached.
+Eight spacious tents offer plush beds, lovely linens, rugs, locally handmade furniture, and a covered patio, each with its own compost toilet cabana attached.
 There is a library/reading area, a yoga space, and a comfortable stargazing area where visitors can comfortably recline under the mountain skies.
 Guests enjoy meals made in a traditional, wood-fired stove, including homemade tortillas.

 Sierra la Laguna Biosphere Reserve